lucascarter0/jekyll-now/_posts/2018-08-03_Simple_UKF.md

 __The problem:__ Using available sensors, we want to determine a navigation estimate that accurately determines train velocity within a set error requirement.

-The train is equipped with the following hardware: one accelerometer, and one Doppler radar sensor.
+The train is equipped with the following hardware: one accelerometer, and one Doppler velocimeter.

    $$ f(x|\theta) = \frac{n!}{x_1!x_2!x_3!x_4!}(\frac{1}{2}+\frac{\theta}{4})^{x_1}(\frac{1}{4}(1-\theta))^{x_2}(\frac{1}{4}(1-\theta))^{x_3}(\frac{\theta}{4})^{x_4} $$